Amazon signs Climate Pledge to advance Paris Climate Accords goals by 10 years

-During a news conference at the National Press Club in Washington, D.C. this morning, Amazon CEO Jeff Bezos alongside former United Nations climate leaders unveiled the Climate Pledge, where businesses commit to meeting the goals of the Paris Agreement 10 years ahead of schedule.
-Amazon will become the first signatory, pledging to reduce and offset carbon emissions with renewable sources of energy.
+During a news conference at the National Press Club in Washington, D.C. this morning, Amazon CEO Jeff Bezos — alongside former United Nations climate leaders — unveiled the Climate Pledge, where businesses commit to meeting the goals of the Paris Agreement 10 years ahead of schedule.
+Amazon will become the first signatory, pledging to regularly measure and report greenhouse gas emissions while implementing decarbonization strategies through efficiency improvements, renewable energy, and materials reductions.

-Bezos also announced a new $100 million reforestation effort as well as a new order for 100,000 electric delivery vans to move away from diesel vans.
+Bezos also announced a new $100 million reforestation effort in partnership with The Nature Conservancy — the Right Now Climate Fund — as well as a new order for 100,000 electric delivery vans to move away from diesel vans.
+Coinciding with these, Amazon launched a new sustainability website to report on its commitments, initiatives, and performance.

+The aforementioned vans will come from Rivian, which plans to begin deploying them starting in 2021.
+(Amazon led a $700 million funding round in Rivian earlier this year.)
+Amazon plans to have 10,000 of the new electric vehicles on the road as early as 2022 and all 100,000 vehicles on the road by 2040, which it says will save an estimated 4 million metric tons of carbon per year by 2030.

 “[Earth is the] best planet in the solar system.
 We need to take care of it,” he said, adding that the goal is for 80% of Amazon’s energy use to be renewable by 2024 and 100% by 2030.
 “It’s really something that can only be done in collaboration with other large companies, because we’re all part of each other’s supply chains.”

 The announcement came a day before workers around the world, including more than 1,000 employed by Amazon, intend to strike to bring attention to climate change.
-And they follow months after more than 4,200 Amazon workers called on Amazon to rethink how it addresses and contributes to a warming planet, pointing to an analysis by climate group 350 Seattle that found the company’s shipping business emitted 19.1 metric tons of carbon dioxide emissions in 2017.
-Greenpeace similarly dinged the company in a recent report, noting that its Virginia data centers are powered by only 12% renewable energy versus Facebook’s 37% and Microsoft’s 34%.
+And it comes months after more than 4,200 Amazon workers called on Amazon to rethink how it addresses and contributes to a warming planet, pointing to an analysis by climate group 350 Seattle that found the company’s shipping business emitted 19.1 metric tons of carbon dioxide emissions in 2017.
+Greenpeace similarly dinged the company in a recent report, noting that its Virginia datacenters are powered by only 12% renewable energy versus Facebook’s 37% and Microsoft’s 34%.

 As a refresher, the Paris Agreement was negotiated by representatives of 196 state parties at the 21st Conference of the Parties of the UNFCCC in Le Bourget, France in December 2015.
-Its long-term goal is to keep the increase in global average temperature “well below” 2°C above preindustrial levels and encourage efforts to limit the temperature increase to 1.5°C above pre-industrial levels.
+Its long-term goal is to keep the increase in global average temperature “well below” 2°C above preindustrial levels and encourage efforts to limit the temperature increase to 1.5°C above preindustrial levels.
 In 2017, the Trump Administration announced the U.S. intends to withdraw as soon as it is legally eligible to do so, as early as November 2020.

 Amazon in February said it hopes to make 50% of all shipments to customers with net zero carbon in the next 11 years as part of an initiative it’s calling Shipment Zero.
 That initiative built on the Seattle retailer’s ongoing work to minimize its contributions to greenhouse gases, Dave Clark, senior vice president of worldwide operations at Amazon, explained in a blog post.